I’m a Costco superfan. I love writing about Costco and giving tips to warehouse shoppers based on what I’ve learned.

 The Executive card has some additional benefits, with the biggest being the 2% annual reward.

-It was a good reminder for me to double-check my Costco spending and remember that the upgrade isn’t always better when I take my annual spending into account.
+It was a good reminder to double-check my Costco spending and remember that the upgrade isn’t always better when I consider my annual spending.

 Bottom line

-The great thing about Costco is there are plenty of ways to avoid money waste, so tailor these tips and tricks to what fits into your spending habits and budget.
+The great thing about Costco is there are plenty of ways to avoid wasting money, so tailor these tips and tricks to what fits into your spending habits and budget.

-You may want to test them out the next time you head to the warehouse retailer, or perhaps review your Costco run while enjoying the $1.50 hot-dog-and-drink deal to figure out where you can save on everyday purchases next time.
+You may want to test them out the next time you head to the warehouse retailer or perhaps review your Costco run while enjoying the $1.50 hot-dog-and-drink deal to figure out where to save next time.

 Lucrative, Flat-Rate Cash Rewards